-Hong Kong’s hefty museum collection may come as a bit of a surprise, even to those who regularly visit established landmarks like the Hong Kong Space Museum or the Hong Kong Museum of Art.
+Hong Kong’s hefty museum collection may come as a bit of a surprise, even to those who regularly visit established landmarks like the Hong Kong Space Museum, the Hong Kong Museum of History, or the Hong Kong Museum of Art.
 Even if you were to visit one museum per day, it would take seven-and-a-half weeks to tick off all 53.

 Looking to dive into a little bit of Hong Kong anthropological history?
 Look no further than Sam Tung Uk, a 200-year-old Hakka walled village that was revitalised as the Sam Tung Uk Museum and opened to the public in 1987.

 Sam Tung Uk Museum, 2 Kwu Uk Lane, Tsuen Wan | (+852) 2411 2001

 Want to relax?
 Grab a date (or a good book) and spend the afternoon hopping between six vintage trains from five different time periods across the twentieth century.
 Aside from the carriages, you can also appreciate the two gorgeous restored period locomotives on display.
 There’s something for everyone in the Hong Kong Railway Museum.

 Hong Kong Railway Museum, 13 Shung Tak Street, Tai Po Market, Tai Po | (+852) 2653 3455

 Experience a day in the life of an actual firefighter at sea by stepping aboard the once flagship fireboat of Hong Kong: the Alexander Grantham.
-Decommissioned in 2002, Fireboat Alexander Grantham served and protected Hong Kong for 49 years before being converted into a public museum.
-It has a distinguished history, including battling the famous (and controversial) fire of Seawise University in 1972.
+Decommissioned in 2002, the Fireboat Alexander Grantham served and protected Hong Kong for 49 years before being converted into a public museum.
+It boasts a distinguished history, including battling the famous (and controversial) fire of Seawise University in 1972.

 Fireboat Alexander Grantham Exhibition Gallery, Quarry Bay Park, Hoi Tai Street, Quarry Bay

-The HKMA Information Centre is located on a high floor of Two IFC, with large floor-to-ceiling windows offering the gorgeous panoramic view of Hong Kong Island and Victoria Harbor.
+The HKMA Information Centre is located on a high floor of Two IFC, with large floor-to-ceiling windows offering a gorgeous panoramic view of Hong Kong Island and Victoria Harbor.
 Take an hour-long break from your shopping in Central and treat yourself to a breath-taking view and a valuable lesson about money’s role in society.

 HKMA Information Centre, 55/F, Two IFC, 8 Finance Street, Central | (+852) 2878 1111

-Dialogue in the Dark is a mind-opening experience that we cannot recommend enough.
-Its flagship tour is over an hour long and introduces you to the world of blindness.
+We highly recommend this mind-opening experience.
+At over an hour long, the flagship tour introduces you to the world of blindness.
 A guide will hand you a walking cane and take you into the dark to experience first-hand what it’s like to live as a blind person.
 You’ll be taught to use your hands and ears to paint a vivid mental picture of the world around you.